cliotropic/bc-letters/README.md

 bc-letters is designed around my own particular needs, and it's in constant development.
 I make no guarantees that it'll be useful for your purposes, but you can see some of the features I'd like to add in TODO.

+See INSTALL for current information on setting this up for yourself.

 If you're interested in hacking on a more generalized software toolkit for geographic mapping of correspondence collections, please contact me through GitHub:

   http://github.com/cliotropic